Deepok101/ShopifyChallenge/README.md

 - Our mongoDB schemas are all well-typed, hence, a malicious user cannot commit NoSQL injection attacks.
   - Why?
 For example, someone that wishes to add `$ne 0` onto a string field of a schema send "$ne 0" where Mongoose will only read it as a normal string.

+## Challenge Postmortem

+I really enjoyed the project and learnt a lot more about MongoDB and React Hooks.
+I took the time to dwelve into both MongoDB's and React documentation to better understand concepts that I had ignored in the past.

+I will most probably add another features, such as search very soon because I found the few days of coding really fun!